lrq3000/fast_gemini_ai_for_excel/udf/README.md

 4. In any cell, type `Gemini_udf_p("Prompt text"&A1;"Gemini_API_key";"Gemini_model")`.
 The Gemini model is optional, and also a max word count for the response can be added as a 4th optional argument.
 The cell should now show "Pending..."

 5. Use the fill handle to copy while increasing the counter over a range of cells.
-All the cells should show "Pending..."
+All the cells should show "Pending...".
+Note: if you want to be able to re-run the command, it is now time to make a copy in another cell or in a notebad, because the result will replace the formula.

 6. Open the Macros viewer (press `Alt + F8` or `Fn + Alt + F8` on some laptops), then select `StartGeminiPoller`, and tap on the `Execute` button.
 The cells should now all get filled with their final values after a short time (depending on the the selected AI model latency).
+Note that the results will replace the formula, so the formula is now lost once the poller is executed and the results are received.

+7. Optional: If you want to be able to call the UDF again next time you open the file without having to import again the modules, you can save your worksheet as a `.xslm` file.